hibooboo2/strawPoll/README.md

 # Straw Poll Clone in GOLANG

 Create a Poll Struct
- - Poll has a question
+ - poll has a questions
- - Answers.
+ - answers
- - Poll is multi select or single select
+ - poll is multi select or single select
- - Restrict to Per ip / Per Browser
+ - restrict to Pper IP / per browser
- - View votes for poll.
+ - view votes for poll